This demo was

 from the TLS software ecosystem.

-OpenSSLNTRU also supports a second NTRU Prime parameter set, sntrup857
+OpenSSLNTRU also supports a second NTRU Prime parameter set, sntrup857,

 optimizing computation costs at an even higher security level.